-Seattle, WA - Davis Law Group, a Seattle drunk driving victim’s rights law firm, is urging drivers to stay safe on the road this weekend as they kick off the summer and honor U.S. military heroes over the Memorial Day holiday.
+Seattle, WA - The drunk driving accident lawyers at Davis Law Group, a Seattle-based personal injury law firm, are urging drivers to stay safe on the road this weekend as they kick off the summer and honor U.S. military heroes over the Memorial Day holiday.
 In 2010, 160 people were killed in drunk driving crashes nationwide during the Memorial Day weekend.
 Celebrate safely, don't drink and drive.

 The 100 days between the start of the Memorial Day weekend and the end of the Labor Day weekend are often referred to as the ‘100 deadliest days of the year’ due to the huge spike in motor vehicle crashes and the larger portion of those collisions that involve impaired driving.

 The U.S. Department of Transportation cites the Memorial Day, 4th of July, and Labor Day holiday weekends as having some of the highest number of DUI crashes and fatalities.